-Gainesville transforms into a masterful blend of art, music and entertainment during the 35th Annual Downtown Festival & Art Show, one of the nation’s premier outdoor fine arts festivals.
-Presented by the Parks, Recreation and Cultural Affairs Department (PRCA), the festival draws a crowd of more than 100,000 visitors each year.
+Gainesville will transform into a masterful blend of art, music and entertainment during the 36th Annual Downtown Festival & Art Show, one of the nation’s premier outdoor fine arts festivals.
+Presented by the City of Gainesville Parks, Recreation and Cultural Affairs Department (PRCA), the festival draws a crowd of 90,000 visitors each year.
 On Saturday, Nov.
-5 from 10 a.m.-5 p.m. and Sunday, Nov.
-6 from 10 a.m.-4p.m., visitors can meet the exhibiting artists, enjoy live music and sample international cuisine.
+11 from 10 a.m. to 5 p.m. and Sunday, Nov.
+12 from 10 a.m. to 4 p.m., visitors can meet the exhibiting artists, enjoy live music and sample international cuisine.

 “We pride ourselves on our rich collection of art and the experience we provide to the community,” said Event Coordinator Sunshine Andrei.
 “It is always so much fun to walk around the festival and see everyone enjoying the atmosphere.”

 Visitors craving constant entertainment can check out live performances on four stages throughout the weekend.
 Music from local bands and solo musicians features a blend of folk, jazz, country, pop and soul.
 Dance companies also catch the eyes of the crowd with ballet, jazz, modern and international dance performances.
-The soulful sound of blues ushers in the Downtown Festival & Art Show weekend with a free Downtown Blues Concert Friday, Nov.
-4 from 7-10 p.m. at the Bo Diddley Plaza, and features three incredible blues performances.
-Local artists Cassie Keenum and Rick Randlett open the evening blending Keenum’s stunning vocals with Randlett’s acoustic blues.
-Next, JuJu Junction energizes the night with both their originals, as well as interpretative covers of classics.
-Closing out the evening is headliner Annika Chambers.
-As a 2015 Blues Music Award nominee for Best New Artist, this powerhouse singer from Houston, Texas has been referred to as a “dynamic monster vocalist,” and is sure to provide the audience a soulful, heartwarming performance they will never forget.
+The soulful sound of blues usher in the Downtown Festival & Art Show weekend with a free Downtown Blues Concert Friday, Nov.
+10 from 7-10 p.m. in downtown Gainesville at the Bo Diddley Plaza.
+The concert features three incredible blues performances, including headliner Gracie Curran & The High Falutin’ Band.
+Curran’s sultry smooth voice mixed with her comedic stage banter and extremely versatile backing band, create an earth-shaking and groove-making performance that is a guaranteed crowd favorite.

 “We are blessed in Alachua County with a community of performing artists that covers a spectrum of music and dance,” said Entertainment Coordinator Bill Hutchinson.